 • A child’s dependency, whether financial or emotional, is used to guilt trip them into performing sexual acts for monetary gain

-• Children are threatened, whether emotionally and/or physically, to enforce obedience and deter the victim from escaping form their captor.
+• Children are threatened, whether emotionally and/or physically, to enforce obedience and deter the victim from escaping form their captor

 • Most children are either homeless, runaways, or have some involvement with the child welfare system